of FRWG to be held on June 20, 2019

 circulate it among interested manufacturers and end-users.
 Since no one

-has to my knowledge attempted this before, I think the results will be met with
+has to our knowledge attempted this before, we think the results will be met with

 quite a lot of interest.